appacitive/builder-docs/server/javascript/data-store/guides.md

 ## Create Objects

-The Javascript SDK allows you to batch multiple object and connection create,update and delete requests in a single call.

 First have a look at object requests.
 In this example we will create objects of type `restaurant` and `hotel` in a single call.

 ```javascript